Introduction to Six Sigma Quality

 In the above 6 steps, Six Sigma leaders define the motive of the project and gather the tools necessary for action to resolve the problems.
 Then the team analyze the voice of the customer and identify CTC.
 To follow the Six Sigma draft, the team must calculate CTQs (critical to quality).

-It induces a change in the management style and produces the culture of error/defect free production, cost control and customer satisfaction environment with employees also, few advantages are-
+It induces a change in the management style and produces a culture of error/defect-free production, cost control and a customer satisfaction environment with employees also, few advantages are-

 - It reduces defects.